lhbikos/ReC_MultivModel/docs/05-SimpleMed.md

 The lower figure represents that the relationship between the IV and DV is *mediated* by a third variable.
 We assign three labels to the paths:  *a*, between the IV and mediator; *b*, between the mediator and DV; and *c'* (c prime) between the IV and DV.

-Statistically speaking, a mediated relationship is supported when the value of *c'* is statistically significantly lower than *c*.
-If this occurs, then we can say that the mediator is sharing some of the variance in the prediction of the DV.
+Although Hayes makes a compelling case that we can claim "mediation" when there is a statistically significant indirect effect [-@hayes_introduction_2018], traditionally, a mediated relationship is supported when the value of *c'* is statistically significantly lower than *c*.
+When this occurs, then know that the mediator is sharing some of the variance (and therefore acting as a *conduit*) in the prediction of the DV.

 You might already be imagining potential challenges to this model.
 For example, which variable should be the IV and which one should be the mediator?
 Can we switch them?
 You can -- and you will likely have very similar (if not identical) results.
 Good research design is what provides support for suggesting that mediation is the proper, casual, mechanism regarding the relationship between the IV and DV.
 An excellent review of the challenges of establishing a robust mediation model is provided by Kline [-@kline_mediation_2015], where he suggests the following as the minimally required elements of a mediation design: